What gets a real estate agent resume noticed

 Strong: “Closed $18.2M in transaction volume in 2025, ranking in the top 5% of 1,200+ agents in the Southeast Florida region.”

 Organize into Sales & Negotiation, Marketing, Tools & Platforms, and Compliance.
 Real estate agents need to demonstrate both sales ability and regulatory knowledge.
+A bachelor’s degree is common but not required for licensure - professional designations often carry more weight than academic credentials.

 Hard skills: Comparative market analysis (CMA), listing presentations, contract negotiation, MLS proficiency, CRM management (KVCore, Follow Up Boss, Compass), digital marketing (Google Ads, Meta Ads), DocuSign, Matterport virtual tours, professional photography coordination, pricing strategy, escrow and title coordination